griffithlab/rnabio.org/_posts/0008-02-01-QA_clustering.md

 #### Choosing the number of PCAs

-Using the elbox, heatmap, and possibly jackstraw we can make an informed decsion on how many PCs we should use for cell clustering.
-We are trying to include as much information as possible without suffering form too much noise.
+Using the elbow, heatmap, and possibly jackstraw we can make an informed decision on how many PCs we should use for cell clustering.
+We are trying to include as much information as possible without suffering from too much noise.

 There is one tactic we can use to deduce our PC cutoff.
 We can see how many PCs have a standard deviation greater than 2.